saidst/external-dns/docs/tutorials/azure-private-dns.md

           value: "<use the aadClientSecret discovered during creation of service principal>"
 ```

-Create the deployment for External-DNS:
+Create the deployment for ExternalDNS:

 ```
 $ kubectl create -f externaldns.yaml